One poem from each collection 1982 onwards

 Photogenic from the first shot of the starter’s pistol

-To the backstretch, this much-fancied filly
+to the backstretch, this much-fancied filly

 Usually breezes in, having won on the bridle.